sajalsuhane/household_power_consumption/README.md

 Sub_metering_3

-Thanks!
+Thanks.
 Hope you enjoy the project! :)